clearcare/policies/source/sections/08-auditing_policy.md

     * Identification of appropriate reporting channels for audit results and required follow-up.
 13. Vulnerability testing software may be used to probe the network to identify what is running (e.g., operating system or product versions in place), whether publicly-known vulnerabilities have been corrected, and evaluate whether the system can withstand attacks aimed at circumventing security controls.
     * Testing may be carried out internally or provided through an external third-party vendor.
 Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties).
-    * Testing shall be done on a routine basis, currently monthly.
+    * Testing shall be done on a routine basis, currently daily through TMDS recommendation scans.
 14. Software patches and updates will be applied to all systems in a timely manner.

 ## 8.3 Audit Requests

 1. A request may be made for an audit for a specific cause.
-The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, customer, Partner, or an Application owner or application user.
+The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, customer, Partner, or an application owner or application user.
 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
 The request must be reviewed and approved by Cloudticity's Privacy Officer or Security Officer.
 3. A request for an audit must be approved by Cloudticity's Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
    * Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Cloudticity's Security Officer to determine appropriate sanction/corrective disciplinary action.
-   * Only de-identified information shall be shared with customer or Partner regarding the results of the investigative audit process.
+   * Only de-identified information shall be shared with a customer or partner regarding the results of the investigative audit process.
 This information will be communicated to the appropriate personnel by Cloudticity's Privacy Officer or designee.
 Prior to communicating with customers and partners regarding an audit, it is recommended that Cloudticity consider seeking risk management and/or legal counsel.

 ## 8.4 Review and Reporting of Audit Findings